GonzaloHernandez/NoOpponentCycle/README.md

 The workspace contains the following folders:

-- data:        Input data files for MiniZinc and interative automatons created using Graphing
+- data:        Input data files for MiniZinc and interative graphs created using Graphing
 - mzn_model:   MiniZinc model files
 - mzn_python:  Python code that interacts with MiniZinc
 - sat-solvers: Alternative implementations using OR-Tools or PySAT